Note: if you are reading this on a mobile device the section is fairly lengthy!

 Trauma is an event or events that cause a sudden or significant negative change in our concept of self, the world and/or our future.
 When this sudden or intense shift occurs, we experience it as loss, confusion, disorientation or even threat and danger.
 To move through the trauma experience in healthy ways requires an adaptive neurological and psychological response that integrates the trauma experience into a new sense of identity, worldview, and sense of future.
 The problem is that for some people this adaptive integration does not occur.
 There are many possible reasons for this, but the end result is that the person continues to experience parts of the trauma as if it were alive and in the present.
 It is like they cannot get away, close the door, or just get back to “normal” life.
 They are haunted by the event every day if not every hour.
 And the haunting can lead to changes that complicate life.
-There are specific counselling approaches have been developed to specifically integrate trauma and relieve symptoms.
-The best evidence indicates that therapies that combine desensitisation with cognitive (thoughts and thought patterns) restructuring are most effective.
-I use these therapies, I am trained in EMDR or Eye Movement Desensitisation and Reprocessing and the 'third wave' CBT approaches (ACT, DBT and CFT) and trauma-informed mindfulness.
+A trauma-informed counselling approach is specifically aimed at integrating the trauma experience.